How to publish a podcast? It’s easy. Just follow those 4 steps.

 A podcast directory is simply a catalog of podcasts available to users on their music listening services like iTunes, Spotify, Google Play Music, etc.

-There are an estimated 75 million podcast listeners in the United States in 2019, a number which is forecast to grow to around 132 million by 2022 and to get access to those users you need to submit your podcast to most popular directories.
+There are over 100 million podcast listeners in the United States, a number which is forecast to grow to more than 130 million by 2022 and to get access to those users you need to publish your podcast to most popular directories.
 Like with media hosts there are dozens of directories but your podcast will be easiest found where there is a lot of users.

-Currently, there are 5 directories with over 20 million active monthly mobile users where your podcast should be present, and those are:
+Currently, there are 5 directories with over 20 million active monthly mobile users where your podcast should be present.

-- iTunes / Apple Podcast – 50 million Apple Music users with 5% monthly growth rate (while 1.3 billion of users globally has access to iOS devices with preinstalled iTunes)
+- Apple Podcast (former iTunes) – 50 million Apple Music users with 5% monthly growth rate (while 1.3 billion of users globally has access to iOS devices with preinstalled iTunes)

 - Spotify – 48 millions of users